What are macros and how do you calculate macros for fat loss?

 We’re experts at calculating macronutrients for people like you and we can create delicious meal plans or coaching programs, designed around your goals, preferences and favourite foods.

-You would also have direct support from me as your highly trained nutrition coaches as part of the 28 Day Warrior Goddess Body Online Bootcamp and access to our private members community for continued support, motivation and help.
+You would also have direct support from me as your highly trained nutrition coaches as part of the Wheel of the Year Warrior Goddess Body Body Shape Change programme and access to our private members community for continued support, motivation and help.